-APADAZ and, if approved, KP201/IR, will compete against currently marketed, branded and generic IR hydrocodone/APAP combination products indicated for the short-term management of acute pain.
+APADAZ will compete against currently marketed, branded and generic IR hydrocodone/APAP combination products indicated for the short-term management of acute pain.
 Some of these currently marketed products include AbbVie's VICODIN, Allergan's NORCO, Shionogi's XODOL and UCB Pharma's LORTAB, in addition to multiple other branded and generic hydrocodone/APAP combination products marketed by companies including Allergan plc, Lupin Pharmaceuticals, Inc. and Mallinckrodt plc.
-In addition, APADAZ and, if approved, KP201/IR, will face potential competition from any IR or hydrocodone/APAP combination or other APAP-free products for the short-term management of acute pain that are currently in or may enter into clinical development.
+In addition, APADAZ will face potential competition from any IR or hydrocodone/APAP combination products for the short-term management of acute pain that are currently in or may enter into clinical development.